cityofaustin/atd-moped/moped-auth/README.md

 ### Development

-Currently we do not support branches or PRs for cognito triggers, there are github actions set up that listen for any changes to PRODUCTION and MAIN, if the current branch is neither, then the changes will not be deployed.
+Currently, we do not support branches or PRs for cognito triggers, there are GitHub actions set up that listen for any changes to PRODUCTION and MAIN, if the current branch is neither, then the changes will not be deployed.

 The MAIN branch serves as the staging environment, if you want to experiment